• ROENFR

 f) in case he no longer meets the condition provided in Article 56 paragraph (1) letter b) of this regulation;

-h) in the situation where the employer/trade union confederation that nominated him loses its status as a representative confederation at the national level or the association/foundation that designated him loses its membership in the Plenary.
+h) in the situation where the employer/trade union confederation that appointed/designed him loses its status as a representative confederation at the national level or the association/foundation that designated him loses its status as a member of the Plenary.

-(2) The status of member of the specialized committee ceases from the date the revocation request was registered with CES.
+(2) The status of member of the specialized committee ceases from the date the revocation request was registered at CES.

 SECTION 2